 Roof Leaks – Water Always Finds a Way

 Sometimes, when a commercial roof leak has been repaired, the specific area that was fixed will divert water away from it rather than allowing moisture to seep in.
 The water travels in a new direction and can exploit other problematic areas.
 The best way to solve this is to have a full roof inspection performed to determine all of the possible leaking areas.
 If all problem areas are addressed, there will rarely be leaks after the roof repair.

 As buildings age, their foundation can shift.
 This movement is known as settling.
 As older buildings begin to settle, the movement causes previous repair work to open up or crack.
 Though there is no practical measure to reduce the settling of a building, installing a roof maintenance plan can help identify these types of situations proactively.

 Roof Leaks – Bullet Holes on the Roof

 It may sound crazy, but a common cause of roof leaks in buildings is the result of guns fired into the air!
-Though we cannot prevent that from happening, we have become well versed in repairing roof damage caused by desk pops, misfires, and unique forms of celebration.
+Though we cannot prevent that from happening, we have become well-versed in repairing roof damage caused by desk pops, misfires, and unique forms of celebration.

 We’ve got the pictures to prove it!

 The reality is that these types of causes are prevalent in the roofing industry.
 The best option a customer has is to choose a roofing company that will work diligently and efficiently to ensure they are receiving ultimate roofing service standards.
-If you have experienced continuous issues with roof leaks, contact our team today for a free consultation.
+If you have experienced continuous issues with roof leaks, contact our team today for a roof inspection.
 Our team of experts will provide you with quality roofing service, backed by industry-leading roofing warranty protection.